 Manufacturers fall into one of four moods: Strategic, Cooperative, Aggressive, Dismissive.
 A first-time customer at Airbus is a different conversation from an airline with 15 orders under its belt.
 Boom markets give the manufacturer less reason to flex.
 Recessions open them up.

-If you want to move fast, there are quick-counter buttons at -5%, -10%, and -15%.
+A live negotiation runs in rounds.
 Each round costs the manufacturer some patience.
-How much patience they have to start with depends on their type.
+How much patience they have to start with depends on their type and your relationship history.
 Strategic partners stay at the table.
 Dismissive ones walk if you push hard.
+You see the offer, you see how patient they still are, and you see a form with five things you can push on: price, deposit, free options, delivery flex, cancellation fee.

-You can skip negotiation entirely and pay list.
+You can also skip negotiation entirely and pay list.
 We won’t stop you.
-But a 10% discount on a $317M aircraft is real money, and players who skip on every order leave hundreds of millions behind across a long save.
+But 14% off a €117.2M aircraft is real money, and players who skip on every order leave hundreds of millions behind across a long save.

 Financing options